iamvishallama/iamvishallama/README.md

 - 👋 Hi, I’m @iamvishallama
-- 👀 I’m interested in the area of Knowledge Enabled Computing and Semantic Web of Things
+- 👀 I’m interested in the area of Knowledge Enabled Computing and Semantic Web of Things.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently developing Knowledge Graph based application.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on reseach or project in the related field.
-- 📫 How to reach me ...
+- 📫 If you have related cool things for me, I'd be more than happy and you can reach out to me at iamvishallama@gmail.com.

 <!---
 iamvishallama/iamvishallama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.